-The allegation should immediately be shared with the Headteacher who will:
+The allegation should immediately be shared with the Head of School/ Headteacher who will:

 - obtain written details of the allegation from the person who received it, that are signed and dated.
 The written details should be countersigned and dated. - record information about times, dates, locations and names of potential witnesses.